braydio/Arbit/docs/ROADMAP.md

 - [x] Provider interface for yield (`arbit/yield/providers.py`) with AaveProvider wrapper.
 - [ ] APR source clients with schema validation, retries, and jitter backoff.
 - [x] Wallet accounting hook to read aToken balance when `atoken_address` is configured.
+- [ ] Reserve planner that reconciles on-chain balances vs configured `reserve_percent` and produces actionable deposit/withdraw suggestions for the CLI.
+This unlocks automated guardrails so `yield:collect` and `yield:withdraw` can respect treasury buffers without manual math.
 - [ ] Gas strategy (EIP-1559) and chain-specific fee modeling.

 ### CLI Commands